MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/distribution.md

 ### Known issues for Fixed Version

+*   Currently, Fixed Version cannot be run from a network location or UNC path.

-Installing the Fixed Version of the WebView2 Runtime on the client causes [Microsoft PlayReady][MicrosoftPlayReady] to stop working.
+*   Installing the Fixed Version of the WebView2 Runtime on the client causes [Microsoft PlayReady][MicrosoftPlayReady] to stop working.
 Fix the PlayReady setup as follows.

 1. Locate the path where you deploy the Fixed Version package on the user's device, such as the following location.